 Cat-eye syndrome affects different people in different ways.
 The ideal treatment will be based on the severity of your symptoms.

-Also, an eye exam will help the doctor to check the inside of an eye and make sure that everything is going well there.
+If you get an iris coloboma (defect or hole of the iris), then you might develop vision problems.
+Thus, you need to take regular eye exams as you’re at a higher risk of acquiring refractive errors, which make your vision blurry.
+Therefore, make sure to get your eyes checked regularly.
+You can book a free eye test with Specscart.
+Also, an eye exam will help the doctor to check the inside of the eye and make sure that everything is going well there.
 It avoids the risk of future vision problems and prevents your eyesight from degrading further.